wdoyle42/diagnosis/README.md

 The files should be run in the following order:

 1. Using bash, run download.sh to get the acs files.
+You'll need wget for this script to work.
 2. Using [R](https://cran.r-project.org/), run the acs.r file.
 This
    will create a file that includes family income by income group for all 50 states.